What Is a Dual Diagnosis?

-The approach to treating individuals with dual diagnoses is long term.
-In cases like schizophrenia co-occurring with substance abuse, it may be indefinite.
+The approach to treating individuals with dual diagnoses is long-term.
+In cases like schizophrenia that co-occur with substance abuse, it may be indefinite.

 Long-term participation in therapy and peer support groups is often needed to maintain abstinence from drugs or alcohol and to continue to address the issues particular to the psychological diagnosis.

 (August 2017).
 Dual Diagnosis.
 National Alliance on Mental Illness.
-Retrieved February 2019 from https://www.nami.org/learn-more/mental-health-conditions/related-conditions/dual-diagnosis
+Retrieved February 2019 from from https://www.nami.org/learn-more/mental-health-conditions/related-conditions/dual-diagnosis